 A foul in the act of shooting must take into consideration when the try starts.
 Too often, officials wave off the shot when the shooter is fouled.

 When is a player no longer in the act of shooting?
-Rule 4.41, article 1, the try ends when the ball is clearly in flight.
-If there is a foul after the ball is in flight, it is a common foul and does not result in bonus throws unless the shooting team is in the bonus.
+Rule 4-41, article 1 states, “the try ends when the ball is clearly in flight.”
+If there is a foul after the ball is in flight and the shooter has returned to the floor, it is a common foul and does not result in bonus throws unless the shooting team is in the bonus.
 If the shot goes in, it is scored.
 If it does not, play resumes from the spot nearest to where the foul occurred, or with bonus throws if the offended team is in the bonus.

 Point to ponder: Notice the travel after the foul and before the shot?
 Now what do you do?
 Do you consider that he traveled because of the foul?
 And if so, does he still have to opportunity to score a goal after this violation?
 Click here for the ruling.